SergiyKochenko/ExamManagementSystem/README.md

 ### Input Validation

+- Student IDs must be numeric and not empty
-- Student names must be 2-30 characters long
+- First name and surname must be alphabetic and 2-30 characters long
-- Multiple Choice exams must have 10-50 questions
+- Multiple Choice exams must have 10-50 questions, correct answers must be valid
-- Essay word limits must be between 500-10000 words
+- Essay word limits must be between 500-10000 words, answer cannot be empty
 - Exam duration must be between 30-180 minutes
+- All numeric fields are validated for correct format and range

 ## Project Structure